EXPLAINER: How Congress will count Electoral College votes

 HOW DOES THE SESSION UNFOLD?

-The two chambers meet midday to count the votes.
-If the vice president cannot preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
+The two chambers meet midday on Jan.
+6th to count the votes.
+If the vice president can’t preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
 That’s currently Sen. Chuck Grassley, R-Iowa.

 The presiding officer opens and presents the certificates of the electoral votes in alphabetical order of the states.
 The appointed “tellers” from each chamber, members of both parties, then read each certificate out loud.
-The tellers record and count the votes, The presiding officer announces who has won the majority votes for both president and vice president.
+The tellers then record and count the votes, and the presiding officer announces who has won the majority votes for both president and vice president.

 WHAT IF THERE’S AN OBJECTION?